HomeDev GuideRecipesAPI Reference

 3. Set Reference Type to a specific content type (not Any) and select the target type or contract from the list.

 4. Save the content type.
-When you select a contract as the reference type, the content picker in the editor surfaces all content types that implement that contract.
+When a contract is selected as the reference type, the content picker surfaces all content types that implement that contract.

 Define a typed reference in code